 Fort Lee is situated alongside the Tri-Cities of Virginia – Petersburg, Colonial Heights and Hopewell – as well as the counties of Chesterfield, Dinwiddie and Prince George.

-Within weeks after the United States declared war on Germany in the spring of 1917, the War Department acquired a vast tract of farmland in Prince George County, VA (between Petersburg and Hopewell) for the purpose of building here one of 32 military cantonments.
+In the spring of 1917, the War Department acquired a vast tract of farmland in Prince George County, VA (between Petersburg and Hopewell) for the purpose of building here one of 32 military cantonments.
 Construction of Camp Lee began in June and by September more than 1,500 buildings and over 15 miles of on-post roads had been completed.

 Fort Lee experienced enormous growth in 2005 as a result of Base Realignment and Closure mandates, which sparked a massive $1.2 billion base modernization mission.
 Under BRAC 2005, Fort Lee was designated as the Army Sustainment Center of Excellence – a focused training base for military supply, subsistence, maintenance, munitions, transportation and more.